 Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

-The Centers for Disease Control and Prevention (CDC) within the Department of Health and Human Services (HHS) announces the opening of the nomination period for individuals qualified to serve as members of the Community Preventive Services Task Force (CPSTF) to serve 5-year terms starting in 2018 or 2019.
+The Centers for Disease Control and Prevention (CDC) within the Department of Health and Human Services (HHS) invites nominations of individuals qualified to serve as members of the Community Preventive Services Task Force (CPSTF).

-Nomination packages must be received by 11:59 p.m.
-EDT on Monday, July 3, 2017.
+Nomination packages must be received by November 9, 2015.
 Complete nomination packages must be submitted by the deadline in order to be considered.

 Nomination packages should be submitted electronically to firstname.lastname@example.org or by U.S. mail to the address provided below in FOR FURTHER INFORMATION CONTACT.

 FOR FURTHER INFORMATION CONTACT: